 - Recommended – evidence of student status.

 Besides, bringing your most recent I-94 will facilitate your reentry, if reentering through a land port of entry (POE).
 If you are flying, the airline will collect your I-94 prior to departure and you will complete a new one upon reentry.
 In addition, students are recommended to present evidence of student status (recent tuition receipts, transcripts), and name and contact information of a school’s DSO as needed.
-Please note: If the student is from a visa exempt country (e.g. Canada), the student does not need a passport or visa to reenter the United States from the western hemisphere.
+Please note: If the student is from a visa exempt country (e.g. Canada), the student does not need a visa to reenter the United States from the western hemisphere.

 If an F-1 student who is not from a visa exempt country travels abroad more than 5 months, it means that the student will have to enter in an initial status, which requires a new SEVIS record, a new I-20, a new payment of the SEVIS I-901 fee, and a new F-1 visa.